When SOAP came into being as a means of powering Web services, it quickly became associated with SOAP RPC, a variation

 When the Web happened, its 'statelessness' was seen as a flaw by experts in established computer architectures in which maintaining state was vitally important.
 Today, at least among REST proponents, that 'flaw' is seen as a beneficial feature.
 Go figure!

 For his part, William Brodgen writes that REST should be seen essentially as a philosophy of Web service architecture, not a standard like SOAP.
-Emphasis is on strict interpretation of the roles of
+Emphasis is on strict interpretation of the roles of the various actions; GET, PUT, POST and DELETE and the other features defined in the HTTP 1.1 protocol.
+He discusses this and more in ''Descriptive Languages for RESTful Services''.

 The push to do RPC on SOAP was natural for the time.
 Transactions were king.
 Transactions are vital still, but they are changing in nature.
 What is the difference between RESTful transactions and Web Services transactions?
 That was a question we asked Eric Newcomer who said the question really pertains to global transactions -- those that involve more than one database, potentially on different computers.
 Newcomer, like Brodgen, emphasizes that REST is more an architectural approach, and less a technology.
 Newcomer discusses the issues in ''What is the difference between RESTful transactions and Web Services transactions?''